prasso/prasso_app/README.md

 ### Image storage
 ####

-### env file
-This app uses a configuration similar to what you would see in a web app.
-The configuration file is excluded from source control since it contains information specific to private installations.
-#### Reference info
-The configuration reference in pubspec.yaml is flutter_config
-#### env file locations
-Two .env files are required, and a pointer to them.
-These are detailed at the pub.dev location for flutter_config. https://pub.dev/packages/flutter_config
-#### example env contents
-API_URL=YOUR_API_URL
-AWS_REGION='YOUR_AWS_REGION'
-CLOUDFRONT_WEB='YOUR_IMAGE_SERVING_URL'

 For more info, I'm happy to help if I can.
 Shoot me an email or ping me on Twitter if you need info.
 Contact info is on the Prasso main page, https://prasso.io

 ## [License: MIT](LICENSE.md)